ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Health Inspector.md

 ## Tasks
 ___
 - ### Pre-Auction Tasks:
-	- task1: If approached by someone who asks you to try and convince Gregor to not bid on the wine, agree.
-	- task2: Again if approached, mention who this was to Milo and comment that you thought it a bit strange.
+	- task1:
 - ### Round 1 Tasks:
 	- task1: Overhear that Darren Kaufman and Orzo Alfredo are considering a business partnership (or at least pretend you did).
-	- task2
-	- task3
+	- task2: If approached by someone who asks you to try and convince Gregor to not bid on the wine, agree.
+Mention who this was to Milo and comment that you thought it a bit strange.
+	- task3: If approached by Harvey about Gregor and Anton, tell him you've known those two have been at odds with each other for awhile now.
 - ### Round 2 Tasks:
 	- task1: Ask Orzo Alfredo if he's really planning on going into business with such an unscrupulous businessman as Darren Kaufman.
 	- task2: Relay Orzo's answer to Harvey Davenport.
 This is some hot gos.
-	- task3
+	- task3: Speak to Mayor Hudson about what your heard from Arthur earlier in the night.
+Comment that you might not be able to eat there anymore if him and Frank can't learn to get along.
 - ### Round 3 Tasks:
 	- task1
 	- task2